Medication for hypothyroidism

 "the main hormone secreted into the bloodstream by the thyroid gland.
 It is the inactive form"

-Liothyronine, almond oil, silica gel, cellulose, vitamin E acetate
+Liothyronine, olive oil, silica gel, cellulose, vitamin E acetate

 A prescription medication that must state strength per ml of T3.
 30mls of medication will have the required dosage calibrated to a 1ml dose.
 The shelf life is 30 days and the medication does not need to be refrigerated